Not a nice subject, but it needs to be looked at.

 Proponents also refer to the parable of the Rich man and Lazarus (Luke 16:19-37), where the rich man, alive and in torment has a conversation with Abraham in heaven, a picture based on a contemporary Jewish belief that there were two sections in Sheol (the state of death) – one for the righteous and one for the wicked.
 However no-one takes the possibility of such a conversation literally, so it is difficult to apply other parts of the parable literally either.

-This has been a minority belief through the history of christianity, but is gaining ground in the past few decades (e.g. prominent christians such as John Stott and Michael Green endorsed it).
-It agrees with the traditional view that those who don’t repent will be judged, but believes that the judgment is the end of life, not unending punishment.
+Commonly named “Annihilationism” or “Conditional Immortality”, this has been a minority belief through the history of christianity, but is gaining ground in the past few decades (e.g. prominent christians such as John Stott and Michael Green endorsed it).
+It agrees with the traditional view that those who don’t repent will be judged, but teaches that those who fail God’s judgment are not punished forever, but rather forfeit their life and the opportunity to be resurrected into the new heaven and the new earth.

 Support for this view comes from the following considerations: